yrpark99/hidl-syntax/README.md

 ![demo](https://raw.githubusercontent.com/yrpark99/hidl-syntax/master/images/demo.png)

 ## Known Issues
-- Brace(curly bracket) which start in a new line is not supported.
-- May not support full HIDL keywords and grammer.
+- May not support HIDL syntax fully.
+This extension only support simple HIDL syntax.

 ## Release Notes

+### 0.0.2
+Support curly brace, comments in the middle

 ### 0.0.1
 Initial release

 ## For more information